 Florida is the only state in the continental United States with shallow coral reef near its coast.
 Coral reefs create specialized habitats that provide shelter,

 While we are here, let’s learn a bit of history about my kind.
 According to the book “Mangroves to Major League: a Timeline of St. Petersburg, Florida” in 1869 cattle ranchers in Pinellas county saw bears and panthers as a threat and began organized efforts to eradicate us from the area.
-Today, we have better technology such as electrical fences that keep us out of areas were there are other animals or vegetables.
-Did you know if you have a farm you can contact your regional FWC office who can help by loaning electric fencing for a limited amount of time.
+Today, we have better technology such as electric fences that keep us out of areas where there are other animals or vegetables.
+Did you know if you have a farm you can contact your regional FWC office who can help by loaning electric fencing for a limited amount of time?
 When you’re done you only need to return the solar panel that powers the fence.
 Doing this ensures that we don’t become an unwanted guest who gets a bad reputation.
 We don’t want history to repeat itself, right?

 This majestic old tree lives in Levy County, Florida and can be found by going down the Big Cypress Boardwalk Trail in the Goethe State Forest.
 Bring your bug spray for sure as this is a swampy location.
 The trail is a short walk to where the tree is located.

 Visiting this old timer is a must do for anyone who spends enough time in Florida.
 The Goethe State Forest also has many miles of trails to hike and explore.
 Its a nice, quiet location, away from the noise of everyday life.